A look at the 35th Fantasporto – Porto International Film Festival

 Do people travel to Porto because of Fantas?
 Yes, they do.
 It’s one of the reasons why I’m visiting the city.
 Should the festival be seen as a tourism opportunity?
 Yes, it should.

 “Oporto, the capital of the North of Portugal, over the Douro River and “Best European Destination” 2013 and 2014, welcomes the 35th edition of Fantasporto, Oporto International Film Festival, one of the most prestigious festivals in the world.

 More than ten days dedicated to celebrating the film industry and where producers, directors, actors, other film professionals and a significant number of film fans are welcomed to a program with all genres, with shorts and features, but with a strong accent on fantasy and thrillers.

 The most recent films, many in European and World Premieres, are present in 4 competitive sections – Fantasy, Directors Week, Orient Express and Portuguese Cinema.
 The productions of 26 countries have been selected out of the 51 countries that sent films for selection.
 All in all, about 200 films to be screened, also in retrospectives and tributes.”

 Fantasporto Press Release

-The festival is now on its third day, and this year for the Fantasy section alone (my very favorite of the three) there are 27 features and 19 shorts in competition.
-Fantasporto will present 9 World Premieres, 12 European Premieres, and many films which will only be released internationally this year.
+The festival is now on its third day.
+This year for the Fantasy section alone (my favorite of the three), there are 27 features and 19 shorts in the competition.
+Fantasporto will present 9 World Premieres, 12 European Premieres, and many films, which will only be released internationally this year.